Integer Programming for Generalized Causal Bootstrap Designs: Generalizing to new mechanisms

-We now show that our integer programming formulation in Eq.~\ref{eq:solver-program} can be further generalized to general known probabilistic assignment mechanisms for any linear-in-treatment estimator.
-Of the constraints in Eq.~\ref{eq:solver-program} requiring generalization, only (d) is restricted to assignments having $P_i = p~\forall i$.
+Of the constraints in Eq.~\ref{eq:solver-program} requiring generalization, only (\ref{eq:solver-program}.d) is restricted to assignments having $P_i = p~\forall i$.
 In the more general setting of all \emph{known} and \emph{probabilistic} assignment, we no longer expect $F^{mis}_a$ and $F^{obs}_a$ to match exactly---or even approximately.
 If the treatment probabilities are known however, we can construct an unbiased estimator of the true marginal $F_a$ from both observed and missing potential outcomes.
 For $a\in\{0,1\}$ and $y_k \in \mathcal{Y}$, consider the marginal estimators: